c0rNCh1p/TacOS/readme.md

 After installing TacOS using Calamares, please note that the autologin will no longer match the liveuser account, as liveuser will have been removed from the system.
 This means the shell will need to be manually logged into at startup.
-Additionally, to ensure everything works correctly, it should refreshed before running `startx`, using `bash` or the `reload` alias (if its been refreshed at least once already hence reading the configs).
+Additionally, to ensure everything works correctly, it (the shell) should refreshed before running `startx`, using `bash` or the `reload` alias (if its been refreshed at least once already hence reading the configs).
 ##